 - Religious belief.

-The (pdf) Absentee Ballot Application in English can be downloaded from the State Web site.
+The (pdf) Absentee Ballot Application in English and in Spanish (pdf) can be downloaded from the State Web site.
 Visit the State Web page on Absentee Voting for more information as well as applications in other languages.

 If you are voting by mail, you should be sure to submit your application in a timely manner.
 Please allow enough time for the ballot to be mailed to you and for you to return the ballot by Election Day.
 All ballots being mailed from inside the United States must be received by your local election official no later than the close of polls on Election Day.